mauricioabreu/load-balancingo/README.md

 ## Testing

 You need the go toolchain installed.
 Then, run `go run main.go` in the root directory.
 This command will start a server in the 8080 port to receive requests.
-There are one route for each balancing algorithm:
+There is one route for each balancing algorithm:

 * `/rr` - Round Robin
 * `/p2c` - Power of Two Choices